As a SumUp Cardholder, there might be a time when you have to request a chargeback or dispute a payment that went through on your card.

 In the event that the issue wasn’t solved between you and the seller, you can raise a chargeback through your card provider–in this case, SumUp.

-Please contact the SumUp Support team to inform us about your wish to dispute a payment.
+Please contact our Support team to inform us about your wish to dispute a payment.
 We will quickly investigate if the transaction is eligible for a chargeback and which type of chargeback should be raised.

 Note: You must request chargeback within 120 days of the incorrect transaction.